-Shamans are often known as "wounded healers", where their path to service often involves very difficult and traumatizing experiences to prepare them for walking the healer's path of being of service to others.
-It is through these initiations and rites of passage where the Shaman learns how to heal themselves, develop relationships with the spirit world, and experience deep love, compassion, and empathy towards themselves and others without judgment.
-They are often chosen prior to birth to serve in this capacity, and must respond when receiving the call at a predetermined stage in their lives.
+Shamans are often known as "wounded healers", where our path to service often involves very difficult and traumatizing experiences to prepare us for walking the healer's path of being of service to others.
+It is through these initiations and rites of passage where we learn how to heal ourselves, develop relationships with the spirit world, and experience deep love, compassion, and empathy towards ourselves and others without judgment.
+We are often chosen prior to birth to serve in this capacity, and must respond when receiving the call at a predetermined stage in our lives.

 Being a Shaman involves a lot of personal sacrifices and is not a path to be taken lightly.
 Inadequate and/or improper training, combined with not respecting the will of the spirit world can bring harm and/or lack of results for the practitioner and their clients.